 I usually make a bigger batch of sauce.
 There’s enough sauce here for at least 8-10 people.
 I can always use it for later.
-It should stay refrigerated about a few days in jar.
+It should stay refrigerated for a few days in a jar.
 There’s always possible to freeze the sauce.
 You just need to heat the refrigerated sauce in a water bath before using and if it’s too thick then add some 1 tbsp of hot water.
 Also, it goes perfectly together with fish!

 - How to poach an egg?
 There are thousands of solutions for poaching an egg.
 However, I have found that the best way for me is to use a non-sticking saucepan.
 Before I used a whisk and lightly swirled the water.
 But when I worked in the kitchen and I had to poach for example 20 eggs for every breakfast, then I realized that using the saucepan is easier.
-It just depends how many eggs are you doing at the same time and how much mess you would like to make.
+It just depends on how many eggs are you doing at the same time and how much mess you would like to make.
 So, how I poach an egg?

 - Choose very fresh eggs (then it´s easier to poach an egg).